taijeronv/taijeronv_info/content/home/accomplishments.md

 department was excellent, and VBS2 has used in different ways ever since. """

 [[item]]
 organization = "Command and General Staff Officers Course" organization_url = ""
 title = "Simulation Specialist" url = ""
 certificate_url = ""
 date_start = "2001-11-01"
 date_end = "2004-08-15"
 description = """
 One of my most significant achievements was to assist in the development of a division-level staff exercise that used Decisive Action and TacOps.

 The Digital Division staff group was supposed to use JCATS, but for some reason, it was not available.

 The college turned to the sims team for support.
-While the other staff groups did the "Prairie Warrior" exercise, we used two commercial games, Decisive Action and TacOps, as the "simulation" for the Digital Division exercise.
-We worked very closely with the
-[Functional Area 57's](https://www.csiac.org/certification/u-s-army-functional-area-57-fa57/)
-Army officers that specialize in simulations and modeling to design the
+We worked very closely with the [Functional Area 57's](https://www.csiac.org/certification/u-s-army-functional-area-57-fa57/) Army officers that specialize in simulations and modeling to design the
 exercise.

-I suggested we use Decisive Action for most of the operations and TacOps for select brigade operations.
-My contribution to the exercise was to create the maps, unit database, and set up the game.
+We uses Decisive Action for most of the operations and I recommended TacOps for select brigade operations.
+I created most of the content for both games maps, unit database, and set up the game.

-Every student was actively engaged during the exercise, not just sitting around doing nothing.
 We had the division staff group, three brigade staffs, and some students helping to "play" the game.
-Our sims team successfully supported a major exercise using nothing more than a $40 game.
+Our sims team successfully supported a major exercise using nothing more than two games worth about $70 total.

 The exercise was such a success that by the time I left in 2004, Decisive Action had become the primary simulation for 16 individual division staff exercises. """
 +++